various breeds of dogs, sitting

 Irish setter, imaculately groomed, shining & brushed

-The above Irish setters belong to Barbara Simpson, South Africa.
-Wellington is doing wonderful work visiting elderly peoples' homes, handicapped adult and childrens' homes, and critically sick homes.
-They love him and it makes a difference to their day.
+Barbara Simpson, South Africa, shows her dogs.
+Wellington, now deceased, did wonderful work visiting elderly peoples' homes, handicapped adult and childrens' homes, and critically sick homes.
+They loved him and it made a difference to their day.

 Llewellin setter

 Llewellin setters are named after a nineteenth century Welshman - R. L. Purcell Llewellin - who developed the breed.
 At the time of writing, April 2008, Llewellins are not recognised as a breed and cannot be registered with KUSA.
 They are seen as a sub-type of the English setter.
-But a few have been imported and the breeder is keeping a register of the offspring.
+But a few have been imported.

 They make good bird hunters and loyal pets.
 The colour and markings can be the same as any English setter.